Business Energy FAQs

 - What is the Supply Start Date (SSD)?

 This is the day your new supply will start.
 There may be a case when there is a gap between the Contract End Date and your SSD.
 In this event you may be charged on “out of contract” or “deemed” rate by your current Supplier until your supply is registered with your new supplier.
 Please note these rates will normally be higher than your contracted rates.
-To avoid this you should apply for a new supply arrangement as early as possible (within the 6 month period prior to your contract end date) and provide as much accurate information as possible.
+To avoid this you should apply for a new supply arrangement as early as possible (within the 6 month period prior to your contract ending) and provide as much accurate information as possible.

 - What are “out of contract” or “deemed” rates?